ansible-collections/netapp.ontap/README.md

 - na_ontap_interface: `service_policy` option to identify a single service or a list of services that will use a LIF.
 - na_ontap_kerberos_realm: `ad_server_ip` option specifies IP Address of the Active Directory Domain Controller (DC).
 - na_ontap_kerberos_realm: `ad_server_name` option specifies Host name of the Active Directory Domain Controller (DC).
+- na_ontap_snapmirror_policy: REST is included and all defaults are removed from options.

 ### Bug Fixes
 - na_ontap_info: return all records of each gathered subset.